 Indebted Societies: The Politics Of Debt And Welfare States

+Credit regimes are rarely seen as part of the welfare regime, nor does work on financial markets integrate social policies in their analyses.
+But to understand the rise of credit markets we have to see credit markets as integral parts of our political economy in general and of welfare regimes in particular.
 Drawing on full-population administrative records from Denmark and micro-level panel data from the U.S. and Germany, I show that the permissive credit regimes of the U.S. and Denmark grant households easy access to credit, but the distribution of debt across households differs because welfare states in both countries protect and support households differently.
 In Germany, the restrictive credit regime results in less borrowing even in light of social policy reforms.

-The findings have implications for how scholars and policymakers think about the role of financial markets and household debt in a world of changing labor markets and welfare states.
+The findings of this book have implications for how scholars and policymakers think about the role of financial markets and household debt in a world of changing labor markets and welfare states.
 Credit markets and welfare states appear to fulfill similar functions but follow different underlying logics, each with its own socio-economic and distributional consequences that shape and amplify insecurity and inequality.